 It is also possible that if you are a survivor from previous traumatic events, you may harbor unresolved traumatic conflicts.
 Their issues may be provoked as a result of the traumatic experiences of your client.
 Research confirms the power of past traumatic experiences on current functioning.
 Since we were all traumatized as a nation by the events of September 11th, was your unresolved trauma activated by your client’s reports of a similar trauma?

 ♦ Self-Assessment #4: Children’s Trauma, Which May Be Very Provocative for You

 Police, fire fighters, EMTs, and other emergency workers report that they are most vulnerable to compassion fatigue when dealing with the pain of children.
 Moreover, you as a therapist are more likely than other practitioners to be exposed to childhood trauma.
 Ask yourself: did you deal with children during the time of the September 11th tragedy?
 If so, how did you manage this added stress?

-In summary, ask yourself: am I endangered of experiencing compassion fatigue due to: 1.
+In summary, ask yourself: am I in danger of experiencing compassion fatigue due to: 1.
 Over-empathizing, 2.
 Over-generalizing, 3.
 My own unsolved trauma, and 4.
-Children’s trauma.
+Children’s trauma?